hpcleuven/VscDocumentation/source/access/access_using_mobaxterm.rst

 You can simply drag and drop files from your computer to that panel and they will be copied to the cluster.
 You can also drag and drop files from the cluster to your computer.
-Alternatively, you can use the buttons located at the top of the file browser.
+Alternatively, you can use the file tools located at the top of the file browser.

 Remember to **always** press the ``Refresh current folder`` button **after** you